npanagop/image_size/README.md

 - Add usage with examples to readme
 - Add argument option to search only for width, height, both or either(&& or ||)
-- Delete sort folder at the end if it's empty
-- Add option for hard clean(deleting the sorted pictures)
 - Add comments

 Supports PNG, JPEG, GIF, BMP, ICO and TIF image format.